 Primary Area of Need Code Broad Area of Need Description SLD - Severe Learning Difficulty Cognition and Learning (C&L) Pupils with severe learning difficulties have significant intellectual or cognitive impairments.
 This has a major effect on their ability to participate in the school curriculum without support.
 They may also have difficulties in mobility and co-ordination, communication and perception and the acquisition of self-help skills.
 Pupils with severe learning difficulties will need support in all areas of the curriculum.
 They may also require teaching of self-help, independence and social skills.
 Some pupils may use sign and symbols but most will be able to hold simple conversations.
 They may have a life-long learning disability which requires a multi-disciplinary service response.
-These children and young people will have significant impairments which may include some or all of the following: Severe learning difficulties; Autistic Spectrum Disorder; Significant difficulties with communication (expressive and/or receptive language); Severe sensory impairment; Difficulties with appropriate social interaction and understanding; Associated challenging behaviour; Limited self-help skills and awareness of danger; Reliance on adults for activities and be travel dependent.
+These children and young people will have significant impairments which may include some or all of the following: Severe learning difficulties.
+Autistic Spectrum Disorder.
+Significant difficulties with communication (expressive and/or receptive language).
+Severe sensory impairment.
+Difficulties with appropriate social interaction and understanding.
+Associated challenging behaviour.
+Limited self-help skills and awareness of danger.
+Reliance on adults for activities and be travel dependent.
+Their attainments may be within the pre key stage standards (PKS) 1 to 4 for much of their school careers (that is below level year 1 /KS1 of the National Curriculum).
 PMLD - Profound & Multiple Learning Difficulty Cognition and Learning (C&L) Pupils with profound and multiple learning difficulties have complex learning needs.
 In addition to very severe learning difficulties, pupils have other significant difficulties, such as physical disabilities, sensory impairment or a severe medical condition.
 Pupils require a high level of adult support, both for their learning needs and also for their personal care.
 They will have needs which may require a multi-disciplinary service response and their ability to make progress will be severely limited across all areas of development.
 These children and young people will have significant and multiple impairments which may include some or all of the following: SLD PMLD Severe ASD Highly significant difficulties with communication (expressive and/or receptive language) Complex sensory impairment.
-This may manifest itself in some or all of the following: Associated challenging behaviour; Severely limited self-help skills; Minimal awareness of danger.
+This may manifest itself in some or all of the following: Considerable difficulties with appropriate social interaction, communication and understanding; Associated challenging behaviour; Severely limited self-help skills; Minimal awareness of danger.